bodrick/awesome/TOPICS.md

 *   [zerotier/ZeroTierOne](https://github.com/zerotier/ZeroTierOne) - A Smart Ethernet Switch for Earth

-## annotations

-*   [bkoelman/ResharperCodeContractNullability](https://github.com/bkoelman/ResharperCodeContractNullability) - Reports diagnostics, helping you to annotate your source tree with (Item)NotNull / (Item)CanBeNull attributes.
-*   [WorldBrain/Memex](https://github.com/WorldBrain/Memex) - Browser extension to curate, annotate, and discuss the most valuable content and ideas on the web.
-As individuals, teams and communities.

 ## canbenull

 *   [bkoelman/ResharperCodeContractNullability](https://github.com/bkoelman/ResharperCodeContractNullability) - Reports diagnostics, helping you to annotate your source tree with (Item)NotNull / (Item)CanBeNull attributes.